 - Do not handle any animals with which you are unfamiliar or for which you are untrained.
 This includes all invertebrates (spiders, caterpillars, scorpions, etc).

-- All equipment must be removed from the forest, lake, and station at the end of a research project.
+- All equipment must be removed from the forest or lake at the end of a research project.
 The station’s staff is instructed to remove all unauthorized foreign material from the forest if an investigator neglects to do so.

 - Any marks, flagging, tags, etc., must be approved by CCBS management.
-You must remove them after study completion unless CCBS management gives specific approval (typically because leaving the marks will facilitate long-term research and continuity).
+You must remove them after study completion unless CCBS management gives specific approval (for example, for long-term research).

 - No removal of organic material (e.g. seeds, animals) unless explicitly permitted for your research.

-- Use environmentally friendly soap and shampoo for bathing.
+- Use environmentally friendly soap and shampoo for bathing (and none at all in the lake).

 - Do not cut trails unless with the express approval of CCBS management AND Manu Park management.